FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Introduction

+We conduct experiments on multiple real-world datasets, including imbalanced CelebA and balanced FairFace, across prediction tasks with different target and sensitive attributes.
+These experiments evaluate FairSAM and baselines in terms of both robustness and fairness.
+The results show that FairSAM addresses the tension between robustness and fairness.
+FairSAM attains lower values on \textit{Corrupted Degradation Disparity}, where lower is better.

-Our contributions are as follows: \begin{itemize}[leftmargin=1.5em] \item We identify and formalize the robustness bias challenge in image classification under data corruption, introducing a novel fairness metric - \textit{Corrupted Degradation Disparity} to evaluate the fairness of performance degradation across demographic subgroups. \item We introduce \textbf{FairSAM}, a novel framework that integrates SAM with fairness-enhancing strategies to achieve both robustness and fairness in corrupted image classification. \item We validate the effectiveness of FairSAM on multiple datasets and multiple conditions, demonstrating its superior performance in both accuracy and fairness. \end{itemize}
+Our contributions are as follows: 1) We identify and formalize the robustness bias challenge in image classification under data corruption and introduce \textit{Corrupted Degradation Disparity} to evaluate performance degradation fairness across demographic subgroups.
+2) We introduce \textbf{FairSAM}, a novel framework that integrates SAM with fairness-enhancing strategies to achieve both robustness and fairness in corrupted image classification tasks.
+3) We validate FairSAM on multiple datasets and configurations, where it consistently improves accuracy and fairness compared with various baselines.